 Ash trees are prone to borers.
 In some parts of California, ash whitefly is a problem; these chalky white, 1/8-in.-long insects colonize in patches on leaf undersides.
 Outbreaks are usually controlled by natural enemies; avoid spraying with broad-spectrum insecticides, which are likely to wipe out these beneficial predators.Fraxinus velutina

-Native to southwestern U.S. and Mexico.
-Withstands hot, dry conditions; cold hardy to about -10°F/-23°C. Grows about 30 ft. (possibly to 50 ft.) tall.
-Pyramidal when young; spreading to 30 to 40 ft. wide when mature, with more open form.
-Leaves divided into three to five narrow to oval, 3-in.-long leaflets; turn bright yellow in fall.
-Male and female flowers on separate trees.'Rio Grande'
+Native to the southwestern U.S. and Mexico.
+This deciduous tree withstands hot, dry conditions and is cold hardy to about –10°F/–23°C. Grows to about 30 ft. (possibly to 50 ft.) tall.
+Pyramidal when young; spreading to 30–40 ft. wide when mature, with a more open form.
+Leaves are divided into three to five narrow to oval, 3-in.-long leaflets; they turn bright yellow in fall.
+Male and female flowers on separate trees.‘Rio Grande’

-Thrives in hot, dryclimates and alkaline soils.
+Thrives in hot, dry climates and alkaline soils.
 Has larger, darker green, more succulent leaflets than ‘Modesto’; they turn golden yellow in late autumn.
-Foliage resistant to windburn.
+Foliage is resistant to windburn.

 Native to the Southwest.
 Rounded, aromatic (sap is fragrant), stiff-branched shrub with silvery, ...

 Dense, compact shrub grows to 2 1/2 ft. high and 4–6 ft. wide.
 Woolly, wrinkled leaves are sage ...

 A 6–10-in. bundle of tiny green fiber optic cables would make an uncanny likeness of this sedge....